-Apples sliced and mixed with fall spices, brown sugar, a hint of vanilla then pressure cooked until buttery tender and blended until silky smooth.
+Apples are sliced and mixed with fall spices, brown sugar, a hint of vanilla then pressure cooked until buttery tender and blended until silky smooth.
 This quick and easy Instant Pot Apple Butter is so delicious you will think it has been cooking all day just like grandma made it.

 This time of year I love being at home and in the kitchen baking, slow cooking a pot of chili or soup, and waking up to a breakfast of Apple Butter smeared on warm toast and starting the day off at a little slower pace.

 There is something about how the air changes a bit, your senses awaken and you feel renewed.
-You move a little slower and enjoy the weather, being outdoors, football season, and begin preparing for hayrides and bonfires.
-I find myself grinning as I writing about it.
+You move a little slower and enjoy the weather, being outdoors, and football season, and begin preparing for hayrides and bonfires.
+I find myself grinning as I write about it.
 What about you?
 Do you love this time of year too?

 Being in the kitchen baking just settles my soul.
 It's relaxing to be at home and making things for the people we love.
 A time to be savored.